Chiraagkv/ASL/README.md

-# object detection
+# ASL to Text Conversuon
-This project converts ASL symbols to text
+This project converts ASL symbols to text to help the deaf who don't know ASL